josevalim/logger/README.md

 Obviously, one of the first questions may be: why not Lager?
 We need a project that knows how to log terms in Elixir syntax, in particular, using the `Inspect` protocol.
 That's why the focus of this project is on the error handler and not on the error logger itself.

-By default logger will run on top of OTP's `error_logger` and we will include an API that mostly wrapps the `error_logger` one.
+By default `Logger` will run on top of OTP's `error_logger` and we will include an API that mostly wraps the `error_logger` one.
 However we hope this project provides the proper API so someone can easily implement an elixir handler for Lager too.

 ## Features